-All employees at the overseas sales department of Casio Computer Co., Ltd., receive training on competition law, which has been mandatory since fiscal 2009.
+Additionally, the overseas sales department of Casio Computer Co., Ltd., has made it mandatory for all employees who transfer into the department to receive training on competition law overall and the prohibition on bribing foreign bureaucrats.
+The department has continuously implemented this training.

-Casio Sales Compliance Card
+Casio Sales Compliance Card (revised version)